dfgordon/vscode-language-applesoft/README.md

 The extension provides a `minify` command to reduce the memory used by your Applesoft program.
 It creates a new document with the following transformations:

+* Level 1
-* Strip all comments
+	- Strip all comments
-* Reduce variable and function names to the first two characters
+	- Reduce variable and function names to the first two characters
-	- reduction can be less if hidden tokens would be introduced
-* Strip unnecessary separators and unquotes
+	- Strip unnecessary separators and unquotes

-You are prompted for whether to minify ampersand commands (safe answer is no).
-The minifier will not renumber or rearrange lines.
+* Level 2
+	- Delete unnecessary lines (those starting with `REM`)
+* Level 3
+	- Combine lines where possible
+	- Apply level 1 transformations to ampersand commands

+The minifier should never break valid, self-contained code.
+Levels 2 and 3 could break external code that references line numbers.
+The minifier does not renumber.
 Renumbering can be done using the `renumber lines` command.

 Make sure you review and repair all variable name collisions before minifying.